Golpe82/snom-baos777/README.md

-# Internet of Things projects
+# Internet of Things gateway

 ## KNX app
 The KNX app in this project allows you to upload your groupaddresses, create or modify your